szmlb/PumaAnalyticalKinematics/README.md

 The code is under development.
 The code does not deal with singular configuration explicitly.
 Moreover, configuration selection functionality is not completed, that is, all possible inverse kinematics solutions are returned simultaneously.

 # TODO
+- Add singular configuration checker
--Implement singular configuration checker -Configuration selection functionality
+- Add configuration selection functionality
--Configuration plotting functionality (for debugging use)
+- Add configuration plotting functionality (for debugging use)